tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 With ABCI++ predecessor, ABCI, the only moment when the Application had access to a block was when it was decided.
-This led to a block execution model, called _next-block execution_, where some fields in a block refer to the execution of the previous block,
+This led to a block execution model, called _next-block execution_, where some fields hashed in a block header refer to the execution of the previous block, namely:
-namely:

 * the merkle root of the Application's state
 * the transaction results